Bad Radiator Symptoms: How to Tell If Your Radiator Is Bad

 Conclusion

 Bad radiator symptoms often include overheating, coolant leaks, steam under the hood, fluctuating temperature readings, and low coolant levels.
-If you are trying to tell whether your radiator is bad, these warning signs should not be ignored.
+Recognizing these warning signs early can help prevent serious engine damage.